The Hunchback of Notre Dame (franchise)

 The Hunchback of Notre Dame is a Disney media franchise, commencing in 1996 with the release of The Hunchback of Notre Dame.
-The franchise is based on the 1831 novel of the same name by Victor Hugo.
+The franchise is based on the 1831 novel The Hunchback of Notre-Dame by Victor Hugo.

-Overview

-The Hunchback of Notre Dame is one of the few Disney films of their Renaissance era of animation (along with The Rescuers Down Under, The Lion King, Hercules, and Tarzan) to not have a female protagonist featured in the Disney Princess franchise that was created in the early 2000s, due to its female protagonist Esmeralda not being classified as a princess.
-This has resulted in the franchise having to rely on films, video games, and other merchandise that includes its characters and story alone.
-York Vision argues the relatively less successful nature of this franchise is "perhaps owing to the lack of a definable ‘Princess’ character," although some people classify her as a princess.

 Films

 The Hunchback of Notre Dame

-The Hunchback of Notre Dame is a 1996 American animated musical drama film produced by Walt Disney Animation Studios and released to theaters on June 21, 1996 by Walt Disney Pictures.
-The 34th Disney animated feature film, and the seventh Disney Renaissance film, the film is based on Victor Hugo's 1831 novel of the same name.
-The plot centers on Quasimodo, the deformed bell-ringer of Notre Dame, and his struggle to gain acceptance into society while rebelling against his ruthless and bigoted master, Judge Claude Frollo.
+The Hunchback of Notre Dame is a 1996 American animated musical drama film produced by Walt Disney Animation Studios and released to theaters on June 21, 1996, by Walt Disney Pictures.
+The film is based on Victor Hugo's 1831 novel The Hunchback of Notre-Dame.
+The plot centers on Quasimodo, the deformed bell-ringer of Notre-Dame, and his struggle to gain acceptance into society while rebelling against his ruthless and bigoted master, Judge Claude Frollo.

 The Hunchback of Notre Dame II

 The Hunchback of Notre Dame II is a 2002 American animated romantic musical comedy-drama film and a direct-to-video sequel to the 1996 Disney animated film The Hunchback of Notre Dame.
 It was produced by Walt Disney Animation Japan.
-Some years after the events of the first film, Quasimodo is pitted against a group of gypsy circus thieves led by the narcissistic Sarousch.
+Some years after the events of the first film, Quasimodo is pitted against a group of circus thieves led by the narcissistic Sarousch.

 Live-action remake

 A live-action remake of The Hunchback of Notre Dame was announced in January 2019.
 The script will be penned by David Henry Hwang with Menken and Schwartz returning to write the music.
 Josh Gad is set to produce and is possibly considered to play Quasimodo.

+In 2023, Menken suggested that development on the live-action remake was stalled owing to the original film's content and themes, commenting that "the Hunchback movie, Hunchback story involves a lot of real, real issues that are important issues and should be explored to be discussed.
+And there has to be an agreement about how we deal with those issues.
+You know, do we do a Hunchback without 'Hellfire'?
+I don't think so ...
+So it sits in this limbo right now".